nodecg/nodecg/tutorials/2_understanding-nodecg-internals.md

 ## Messages ##
 Messages are the way NodeCG lets extensions, dashboard panels, and the graphics communicate with each other seamlessly.
 A message can be anything, from an array to an object to a string, as long as it can be represented in Javascript, you can send it.
 All you have to do is call `nodecg.sendMessage` on one end and `nodecg.listenFor` on another!

+There is a limitation to this, however; a Message cannot be sent from server extension to server extension.
+In these cases, you will want to look into NodeJS's built in [EventEmitters](https://nodejs.org/dist/latest-v10.x/docs/api/events.html#events_class_eventemitter).

 ## Replicants ##
 Replicants are how NodeCG stores and replicates data between extensions, dashboard panels, and graphics.
-Rather than being events like [messages](#messages) are, Replicants (optionally) persistent.
+Rather than being events like [messages](#messages) are, Replicants are (optionally) persistent.

 Replicants on server-side extensions are able to be read synchronously, as NodeCG has immediate access to the database of replicants, but in dashboard panels and graphics you should read Replicants asynchronously by listening for the `change` event.